sanger-pathogens/TpRNAseq/README.md

   --keep_filtered_bam             [boolean] Keep filtered bam files.

 Data Combining Options
-  --combine_fastqs                [boolean] Combine fastqs at replicate level, based on the replicate structure described in the manifest.
+  --combine_level                 [string]  Combine fastqs at the specified level. `replicate` will combine fastqs that have the same sample and replicate
-  --combine_rep                   [boolean] Combine fastqs at sample level, based on sample identifiers provided in the manifest.
+                                            identifiers in the manifest. `sample` will combine fastqs that have the same sample identifiers in the manifest
+                                            (i.e. it will combine replicates of the same sample). `none` will perform no combining (sample identifiers must be unique in this case). (accepted: replicate, sample, none) [default: none]

 QC Options
   --skip_trim                     [boolean] Skip trimming.